How to Improve Your Cellular Router Signal

 Since your modem requires cell signal, the best solution is to boost the signal that's already there, giving you better signal for your modem and all your other cellular devices.

 Boosters for cellular routers are small, fit easily in tight spaces and require a connected power source.
-Signal boosters can also be used on the go as there are systems designed for your vehicle as well.
+Signal boosters can be used at home or on the on the go as there are systems designed for vehicles as well.

 There are essentially two types of booster to consider: an M2M/IoT signal booster, which connects directly to your cellular modem, and a home or vehicle signal booster, which will enhance the signal in a large indoor area.
 In general, we recommend an M2M booster if all you're interested in is improved signal for your router, or if you tend to use it remotely.
 Otherwise, a home or vehicle signal booster is more versatile and will give you more benefits than just faster internet.
 Just make sure to place your cellular router near your signal booster's indoor antenna.